 The first thing you’ll notice as you enter Walnut is how huge the space is with its bevelled floor-to-ceiling windows and winding staircase up to the 2nd floor.
 With plenty of natural light and ample personal space, this is the kind of cafe you can comfortably spend your mornings in without worrying about being imposed on.

 This pork-free cafe is right next to Puchong Financial Corporate Centre and Four Points hotel, making it a popular destination among businessmen and tourists alike.

 Image credit: @walnutcafebar

 They’re also a great spot for gatherings with friends or family as their extensive menu can cater to any preference or taste.
-You’ll find that prices here are reasonable, even for their more premium selections like Grilled Salmon (RM29.90) and Wagyu Patty Pasta (RM25.90).
+You’ll find that prices here are reasonable, even for their more premium selections such as Grilled Salmon (RM33.80).